DenisZhukovski/Elegant.Dotnet.Commands/README.md

   [![EO principles respected here](https://www.elegantobjects.org/badge.svg)](https://www.elegantobjects.org)
 </h3>

-The repository implements [Command pattern](https://en.wikipedia.org/wiki/Command_pattern) that usually used in .NET mobile projects supporting [MVVM design pattern](https://en.wikipedia.org/wiki/Model–view–viewmodel).
-The main goal is to provide an implementation for commands creation.
+The package implements [Command pattern](https://en.wikipedia.org/wiki/Command_pattern) that is usually used in .NET mobile projects supporting [MVVM design pattern](https://en.wikipedia.org/wiki/Model–view–viewmodel).
+The main goal is to provide an implementation for commands instantiation.

 ## How to get started

-The main entity is [Commands](https://github.com/DenisZhukovski/Dotnet.Commands/blob/main/src/Commands.cs) class.
+[Commands](https://github.com/DenisZhukovski/Dotnet.Commands/blob/main/src/Commands.cs) is the main entity.
 The class is commands object factory.
 It creates a command for an action delegate which is passed into Command method.

 ```cs
 // Validated() extension method adds argument null checks to all public methods